-No Impact.
+Less Than Significant.
 The subject property is currently vacant and undeveloped.
-The proposed Project will provide pedestrian and vehicular connectivity between the Project Site and existing adjacent urban neighborhoods via sidewalks and new roadways.
+The proposed Project will provide pedestrian and vehicular connectivity between the Project Site and existing adjacent urban neighborhoods via sidewalks and roadway improvements.
 Circulation patterns are consistent with the Circulation Element of the General Plan and will not physically divide any established community.
 There will be no impact.